Last Updated on October 5, 2022 by Andrew Pirie

 I will write more about this in my next article.
 Delving into further details.
 Some of these details may now be irrelevant as 2011, and 2013 have come and gone.
 But I will evaluate what happened in 2011 and 2013 in my next write-up.

 The three coaches called for an advocacy plan, which involved meeting with now-former PATAFA President Go Teng Kok to discuss reformation and gradual changes within the athletic community.
 And called for a meeting of the Philippines’ athletic community, which is still in the process.
-Read about it here.
+Read about this advocacy plan here.

 However, some Philippines think PATAFA needs more radical reforms within the next few years, not spread out over a decade on ways the dwindling sport of Track and Field in the Philippines needs to move forward towards more positive expectations and greater results.